clottman/cassey-on-eleventy/til/2017-06-07-22-Xamarin-RelativeLayout-designer.md

 Eventually I figured out that since I was using a Relative Layout on this screen, I can only drop controls onto a border of another control.
 If I drag the control to the bottom of an existing control in my layout, it works.

 My debugging process was opening up a new single-page app template solution for Xamarin Android, and changing the Main.axml to use a Relative Layout.
 From there I tested what happened when I had no controls, or just one at the top.
 With no controls in the relative layout, a control could be dragged anywhere onto it.
 Once there was a control in the Relative Layout, additional controls had to be placed explictly relative to an existing control.
-It makes sense once you understand what it's doing!
+It makes sense once you understand what it's doing! x